philanderson888/javascript/notes/javascript-notes-1.md

 ## Intro

 Javascript frameworks undergird SPA Single Page Applications which are kept in memory unlike traditional HTML applications which often are 'stateless'.

-## Angular.JS

-Created 2009 by Google

-Extends HTML attributes using Angular 'directives'

-Two-way data binding is at the core of Angular.
-When data is changed / entered on a form this goes through to the model, and vice-versa.

-## React.JS

-This is a competitor to Angular.js

-React is behind Instagram and Facebook and is developed mostly by Facebook.

-Released 2013.

-Embodies a 'Virtual DOM'

-Focuses on the View part of MVC

-Flux and Redux are part of the React suite of tools